mtbmn/stock-analysis/README.md

-# VBA of Wallstreet: an analysis of the trading history of green energy stocks in 2017 and 2018
+# VBA of Wallstreet: 2017 and 2018 Green Energy Stock Trading Analysis

 ## Overview of Project
 Steve is a finance professional interested in analyzing green energy stocks for his parents.
 He likes the spreadsheet tools I have built for him thus far, yet seeks to expand the tool for a wider market.
 The current code is inefficient and would not process a larger data set in a timely manner.
 The current code must be refactored to become more efficient.